d2l-ai/d2l-en/chapter_convolutional-neural-networks/channels.md

 :numref:`fig_conv_multi_in` provides an example of a two-dimensional cross-correlation with two input channels.
-The shaded portions are the first output element as well as the input and kernel tensor elements used for the output computation:
+The shaded portions are the first output element as well as input and kernel tensor elements used for the output computation:
 $(1\times1+2\times2+4\times3+5\times4)+(0\times0+1\times1+3\times2+4\times3)=56$.

 ![Cross-correlation computation with 2 input channels.](../img/conv-multi-in.svg)